Givental's non-linear Maslov index on lens spaces: Generating functions

 that are $\mathcal{C}^1$ with Lipschitz differential.
-We also say that $f_t$ (as well as the corresponding $F_t$) is a family of generating functions for the contact isotopy $\{\phi_t\}$.
+We also say that $f_t$ (as well as the corresponding $F_t$) is a (based) family of generating functions for the contact isotopy $\{\phi_t\}$.

-\begin{prop} \labell{correspondence discriminant pts - critical pts} Let $f_t \colon L_k^{2n(N+1)-1} \rightarrow \R$ be a family of generating functions for a contact isotopy $\{\phi_t\}$ of $L_k^{2n-1}$.
-For every $t$ there is a 1--1 correspondence between (non-degenerate) discriminant points of $\phi_t$ that are discriminant points also for the lift of $\phi_t$ to $S^{2n-1}$ and (non-degenerate) critical points of $f_t$ of critical value zero.
-This correspondence is given by the restriction of a map $L_k^{2n-1} \to L_k^{2n(N+1)-1}$ that is isotopic to the standard inclusion. \end{prop}
+\begin{prop} \labell{correspondence discriminant pts - critical pts} Let $f_t \colon L_k^{2n(N+1)-1} \rightarrow \R$ be a family of generating functions for a based contact isotopy $\{\phi_t\}$ of $L_k^{2n-1}$.
+Then for every $t$ there is a 1--1 correspondence between discriminant points of $\phi_t$ whose preimage in $S^{2n-1}$ is a $\mathbb{Z}_k$-orbit of discriminant points for the lift and critical points of $f_t$ of critical value zero, that takes non-degenerate discriminant points to non-degenerate critical points, and that is given by the restriction of a map $L_k^{2n-1} \to L_k^{2n(N+1)-1}$ that is isotopic to the standard inclusion $[z] \mapsto [z,0]$. \end{prop}

 \begin{proof} For every $t$, denote by $F_t$ the conical function on $\R^{2n(N+1)}$ inducing $f_t$.
 Since $F_t$ is homogeneous of degree 2 and $\zk$-invariant, its critical points come in ($\zk \times \R_{>0}$)-orbits and all have critical value zero.
 Such ($\zk \times\R_{>0}$)-orbits are in 1--1 correspondence with critical points of $f_t$ of critical value zero.
-On the other hand, the discriminant points of $\phi_t$ which are also discriminant points of the lift to $S^{2n-1}$ correspond to ($\zk \times \R_{>0}$)-orbits of fixed points of $\Phi_t$.
+On the other hand, discriminant points of $\phi_t$ that are also discriminant points of the lift to $S^{2n-1}$ correspond to ($\zk \times \R_{>0}$)-orbits of fixed points of $\Phi_t$.
 We then use the fact that (non-degenerate) discriminant points of $\phi_t$ correspond to (non-degenerate) critical points of $F_t$ (see for example \cite[Lemma 3.5]{S - Morse estimate for translated points}).
 We now show that the 1--1 correspondence is given by the restriction of a map $L_k^{2n-1} \to L_k^{2n(N+1)-1}$ that is isotopic to the standard inclusion.
 Recall that, for every $t \in [0,1]$, the conical map

 restricts to a homeomorphism $i_{F_t}$ between the set $\Sigma_{F_{t}}$ of fibre critical points and $\Gamma_{\Phi_{t}}$.
 Fix now $t \in [0,1]$.
 The required isotopy is the map induced on the quotient by the ($\zk \times \R_{>0}$)-action by the composition